research-repos/Decentagram/README.md

   2. Click on the latest workflow run
   3. Go to the "Artifacts" tab below to download the built binaries and test results
      - The test results are shown in the `release_note.md` and SVG files inside the downloaded zip file
+     - Note: GitHub requires login to download the artifacts
   4. Click on the job on the left "Jobs" panel to view the build log
      - Note: GitHub requires login to view the build log